YOTOV-LIMITED/support/site/security.md

 ## Are logs kept on who accesses what data on Codecov?
 Yes.
-Each and every Web request is logged for up to one year. !!!!
-Saying both "up to" and "or more than" makes no sense.
-Which is it?
-Also note, if you use "more than", make sure you say "than" instead of "then" !!!!
+Each and every Web request is logged for a period of one year or longer.
-Logs are accessible by Codecov staff and are used to analyze User behavior and help debug the product. !!! if you want to capitalize "Staff", include it in the terms" !!!!!
+Logs are accessible by Codecov staff and are used to analyze User behavior and help debug the product.

 ## Who can adjust the Team configuration?
 The following can adjust team configuration:

-a. the User, if the account is their own, **OR**
+a. the User, if the account is their own profile, **OR**
 b. a Codecov Team Admin, **OR**
 c. the first User to create a billing account for the Team, **OR**
 d. a User with `admin` status according to Service